Brewing process made easier with PLC unit.

 Sensor data are stored in a cloud database running on 4 places, each of them placed in separate location across Europe.
 This database is used for modifying each batch to make it similar to the previous batch, solving the mentioned problem of small breweries.
 These readings also allow us to monitor expenses and are used to improve our production calculations,

-Mervis programming is in accordance with the IEC 61131-3 standard.
+Mervis programming is under the IEC 61131-3 standard.
 The building of the brewery required 6 months of work - the programming took only a week.

 We plan to extend the system by automatizing valve levers on boiling tanks.
 Our overarching goal is to make the brewery as autonomous as possible, further decreasing human input required.